Mattlk13/docs.review.ninja/quickstart/index.md

 ### Collaboration

-Keep track your team's activity via the Team Tab.
-The Team Tab displays each collaborator and their contributions, including the number of ninja stars added, number of threads opened and the number of pull requests merged.
+Keep track of your team's activity via the Team Tab.
+The Team Tab displays each collaborator and their contributions, including the number of ninja stars added, number of review threads opened, and the number of pull requests merged.

 The Team Tab also allows you to invite repository collaborators to ReviewNinja.